 Chickenpox (varicella) is a highly contagious disease caused by the varicella-zoster virus.

 The disease starts with cold-like symptoms such as a mild fever, headache, runny nose and cough.
-A day or two later a rash begins, starting as small pink blotches but rapidly progressing to itchy blisters which usually last three to four days before drying out and turning into scabs.
+A day or 2 later a rash begins, starting as small pink blotches but rapidly progressing to itchy blisters which usually last 3 - 4 days before drying out and turning into scabs.

 No specific treatment is recommended or required for otherwise healthy children and adults with chickenpox.

 It is important to try to prevent a young child from scratching the rash as this can result in permanent scarring or secondary infection.
 To reduce the itchiness, try adding an anti-itch solution (eg. Pinetarsol) to frequent baths.

 Use paracetamol to lower temperature or to reduce discomfort.
 Aspirin must not be given to young children and adolescents due to the risk of developing a severe condition called Reyes Syndrome.
 This is particularly important for children who have or who may be developing chickenpox.

 Chickenpox is spread through coughing, sneezing and direct contact with the fluid in the blisters of the rash.
 The dry scabs are not infectious.
 Since shingles blisters also contain the virus, a person who has never had chickenpox can become infected with chickenpox from someone who has shingles.